-MANTA’s very own Ernie Ostic writes his first-ever post on MANTA’s blog to share his insights on the unmapped sections of your data pipeline and how you can resolve such issues by identifying your black boxes and shining a light on them.
+MANTA’s very own Ernie Ostic shares his insights on the unmapped sections of your data pipeline and how you can resolve such issues by identifying and proactively resolving your data blind spots.

-This is especially true for analytics.
-Analytics is most at risk for black-box obscurity for many reasons.
+This is especially true for analytics, which is most at risk for blind spot obscurity for many reasons.
 Among these are the fact that analytics is the farthest downstream – in most organizations, analytic data has the longest journey to its reporting or analytic destination – with the largest number of actions occurring against it.
-Another blogger compared lineage to the old-fashioned telephone game.
-The longer the chain of people playing, the more distorted the original message becomes by the time it reaches the end.
-Analytics also exaggerates the concerns and problems.
-This is where data is aggregated, teased apart, and changed so that it is easier to understand.
-Additionally, as you move downstream in your data pipeline, the number of independent branching paths where data can travel expands making different routes for the data more hidden.
-There are simply more roadways!
+Complexity and visibility are like a game of telephone: the longer the chain of people playing, the more distorted the original becomes by the time it reaches the end.

-Technically speaking, these roadways are built out of code and processing logic of all kinds.
-They are built of code embedded in databases, purchased applications, your big data and Hadoop environments, your ETL and ELT tooling, and even your independent, employee-owned spreadsheets!
+These roadways are built out of all kinds of code and processing logic.
+They’re built of code embedded in databases, purchased applications, big data and Hadoop environments, ETL and ELT tooling, even your independent employee-owned spreadsheets!
 They include code that performs translations, string manipulation, date conversions, Boolean tests, rejects, audits, and more – changing your data along the way and delivering it to an unknown number of places.
-Think of these roadways as hidden corridors.
-Now imagine those same corridors cloaked in darkness with no way to see their details or what lies ahead or the path to the beginning.

 Simplify consumption.
-Lineage is useless if you can’t understand it.
-Too often, lineage diagrams look like spaghetti and bewilder the researcher instead of providing insights.
-Lineage should be filterable, color-coded, and support zoom-in and zoom-out.
-It should let you drill for more detail or step back for less detail, and it should be easy on the eyes, making it clear where you are when exploring the black box.
-Imagine being in the dark corridors of your data flows without a flashlight!
+Data lineage is useless if you can’t understand it.
+Too often, lineage diagrams look like spaghetti, bewildering the researcher instead of providing insights.
+Lineage should be filterable and color-coded, with support for zoom-in and zoom-out.
+It should let you drill for more detail or step back for less, and it should be easy on the eyes, making it clear what you missed, where, and why.
+If your data blind spots are like dark corridors, then your lineage solution should be like a flashlight.

 Highlight calculations.
-Your lineage flashlight needs to be able to shine on the details of the path, to be able to look into every niche for low-level calculations.
-Some consumers don’t need or even want such details, but when they are desired, they should be immediately accessible without requiring a hundred mouse clicks.
+That data lineage flashlight needs to be able to expose the details of your data’s path and able to look into every nook and cranny for low-level calculations.
+Some don’t need or even want such details.
+But if those details ever are needed, they need to be immediately accessible without first requiring a hundred mouse clicks.

 Deliver faster and ensure reliability.
 Lineage reports yield insights in many directions.
-Very often, our application teams need to gain insight into black boxes when looking downstream.
-Code maintenance and especially application migration efforts demand the ability to determine the impact of our changes or to properly scope a new project such as a ground to cloud migration.
-Our teams need to be able to see exactly what is being used throughout the pipeline, to determine if it is worthy of modernization or migration and to help prevent disaster caused by unknowingly breaking a critical report or other important downstream processes.
+Often, application teams need to gain insight into data blind spots when looking downstream.
+Code maintenance and especially application migration efforts demand the ability to determine the impact of our changes, or to properly scope a new project, such as ground-to-cloud migration.
+Our teams need to be able to see exactly what is being used throughout the pipeline, to determine if it’s worthy of being modernized or migrated, and to help prevent disasters caused by unknowingly breaking a critical report or other downstream process.

 Enable lineage history.
-How often has an analyst with their hair on fire come into the office in a panic screaming “Where did we get these numbers for the fourth quarter of last year!?”
+How often has an analyst come into the office in a panic, screaming, “Where did we get these numbers for the fourth quarter of last year!?”
 Reconciling values for upper management is a big part of lineage forensics.
-Make sure your lineage solution can dive into the past and pull up lineage as it was defined for that particular point in time (last week, last month, last quarter, last year, etc.).
-Also, ensure that you can make comparisons between today’s lineage and yesterday’s lineage to decipher potential problems or sort out historical code changes.
+Make sure your lineage solution can dive into the past and pull up lineage as it was defined for that particular point in time (last week, month, quarter, year, etc.).
+You must also ensure that you can make comparisons between today’s and yesterday’s lineage reports, to decipher potential problems or sort out historical code changes.

 Increase trust in data and the results of its analysis.
-Consider your data citizens and analysts, each of whom deserves to trust the data that they are crunching for analysis.
-Even more importantly, consider the executives who are using analytics results and predictive models to make crucial decisions.
-Their trust in the data and its results are directly connected to their confidence in using the results to guide the enterprise.
-Without lineage visibility, trust is difficult or impossible to obtain.
+Consider your data scientists and analysts, each of whom deserve to be able to trust the data they’re crunching.
+And consider the executives who are using analytics results and predictive models to make crucial decisions that impact the whole business.
+Their trust in the data and its results are directly connected to their confidence in using those results to guide the enterprise.
+Without lineage visibility, trust in data is difficult or impossible to obtain.